Female urinal: Problems with implementation

-This problem arises more in the context of increasing trends towards unisex toilets for males and females.
+This problem arises more in the context of increasing trends towards unisex toilets for men and women.
 A sharing of toilets raises the question of how urinals should be arranged for both sexes in the room.
 While toilets are usually housed in booths with lockable doors, urinals are usually installed openly in a row in gender-separated toilets.
 This construction method requires less space, allows for more people to urinate at the same time while promoting better hygiene and economics, and keeps the toilet stalls cleaner and more available for those who need them - which is currently one of the main advantages of installing male urinals.
 One possibility would be to continue offering urinals in rows.
 These could, whether separated into male and female urinals or as unisex urinals, be separated by so-called "pubic walls".

-An alternative would be to accommodate urinals for both sexes in booths or to continue offering urinals for males only.
-However, this would at least limit the above-mentioned advantages of the urinals for females.
+An alternative would be to accommodate urinals for both sexes in booths or to continue offering urinals for men only.
+However, this would at least limit the above-mentioned advantages of the urinals for women.
 Accordingly, the German lawyer and author Marcus Werner sees a significant disadvantage in unisex toilets if these would lead to the elimination of urinals in classic open rows.

 Therefore, it would be very, very sad if the unisex toilet trend would end up causing men to have to queue up because every urinal would be housed in a booth, which would dramatically reduce the number of facilities.
 That would be a total waste of time, calculated in terms of gender.
 Men lose time without women winning.
 There can be unisex urinals here.
 But please use the ergonomically wall-mounted urinals in a row.
 That would take the pressure off everyone.